 Glossary

-This glossary is for EARTHSYS 144 / ESS 164 and is aimed at students who are new to spatial data, GIS, and remote sensing.
+This glossary is part of the Lab Section Guide for EarthSys144: Fundamentals of GIScience, updated for Spring 2026.
+It is aimed at students who are new to spatial data, GIS, and remote sensing.

 Many of the definitions below are course-oriented paraphrases of foundational GIS terminology, with special attention to terms commonly used in QGIS, ArcGIS Online, Google Earth Engine, and introductory cartography.
 Several core definitions are informed by the Esri GIS Dictionary.